 - Award scholarships for at least a 3-year term when allowed because we understand that the continuity of an educational setting is important for children to succeed.

-- Restrict the use of interest earned on contributions to fund scholarships.
+- Designate the use of interest earned on contributions to fund scholarships.

 - Have a CPA on-staff to ensure that your tax questions are answered correctly and to ensure timely and accurate reporting.

 What Constitutes a Good Scholarship Organization?
 Click here.